techpubs-mf/style-guide-original/docs/accessibility.md

 - Don't rely on color to convey the message of the image.
 Use a combination of colors, shapes, patterns, explanatory text, and labels instead.
 - Ensure your image meets the contrast ratio for users with visual disabilities.
 See [https://webaim.org/resources/contrastchecker/](https://webaim.org/resources/contrastchecker/) on the WebAIM website.
 - When including screenshots in your content, be sure to capture the UI while using the light theme with your screen zoomed to 100%.
 Don't use the dark theme.
 - Always include alt text.
-For guidance on writing alt text, see Include alt text.
+For guidance on writing alt text, see [Include alt text in images](accessibility.md#include-alt-text-in-images).
 - Lead into an image with a description of the content and the purpose of the image that makes the image meaningful.

-For more guidance on using images, see Including images in HID docs.
+For more guidance on using images, see [Including images in HID docs](images.md#including-images-in-hid-docs).

 ### Videos